olleharstedt/olleharstedt.github.io/_posts/2017-01-12-typestate-in-fstar.markdown

     only_add_to_ten x
 ```

 Here we have a function that will only compile if its argument is a reference to an integer with value 10, ensured by the pre-condition `(sel heap n) == 10`.
-Its post-condition states that nothing in the heaps is modified, ensured by the built-in function `modifies_none`.
+Its post-condition states that nothing in the heaps are modified, ensured by the built-in function `modifies_none`.
 The bang before the `x` in the function body means de-referencing, taking the value at `x`.

 In the small test, we use variables `a` and `b` to calculate x. `alloc` is used to allocate memory for a reference on the heap.
 If `a` and `b` do not equal to 10, the F\* compiler will show this error message: